 Here are some additional tools we have added to our implementation:

 2) Visual and computational tools for data group comparisons.
 Data groups can be defined either by running clustering on the data islands resulting from UMAP’s reduction or by external classification labels.
 We use a change quantification metric (QFMatch) which detects similarity in both mass & distance (described at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5818510/) as well as an F-score for measuring overlap when the groups are different classifications for the same data.
-For visualizing data groups, we provide a dendrogram (described as QF-tree at https://www.nature.com/articles/s42003-019-0467-6) and sortable tables which show each data group’s similarity, overlap, false positive rate and false negative rate.
+For visualizing data groups, we provide a dendrogram (described as QF-tree at https://www.nature.com/articles/s42003-019-0467-6), a Multidimensional scaling view and sortable tables which show each data group’s similarity, overlap, false positive rate and false negative rate.
 The documentation in run_umap.m and UMAP_extra_results.m describes these and additional related tools provided.

 3) A PredictionAdjudicator feature that helps determine how well one classification’s subsets predict another’s.